behreajj/CamZup/README.md

 ### Color

 I am not a color scientist, nor do I pretend to be.
-Color is not the central focus of this library and I'm not interested in debating the "correct" way to mix color.
-Do not use this library for advanced or photo-realistic color work.
-However, vanilla Processing's approach to color can't not be addressed; I've tried to introduce enough features to allow users to get the job done while not doing too much harm.
+Color is not the central focus of this library and I'm not interested in debating the "correct" way to mix it.
+Do not use this library for advanced or photorealistic color work.
+However, vanilla Processing's approach to color can't not be addressed, so I've tried to introduce enough to allow users to get the job done.

 #### Palettes